cherylws/johndmulhausen.github.io/documentation/pcsdk/latest/concepts/dg-performance-guidelines.md

 ## Techniques for Hitting Frame Rate

 With VR, every frame must be typically drawn twice, once for each eye.
 That typically means that every draw call is issued twice, every mesh is drawn twice, and every texture is bound twice.
 There is also a small amount of overhead that is required to apply distortion and TimeWarp to the final output frame (approximately 2 ms per frame).
-Since the Rift refreshes frames at 90 Hz, it can be challenging to hit frame rate consistently.
+Since the Rift refreshes frames at 90 Hz, it can be challenging to hit fame rate consistently.

 The following general guidelines can help you to meet frame rate: